 Sociological examination of a designated topic of special and/or current interest and importance that is generally not covered in regularly offered courses in the department.

 Advanced application of skills and knowledge of Sociology in government agency, public service institution or similar situation under the supervision of a faculty member.
-Prerequisite(s): successful completion of SS 6690, SS 6691, SS 6698, SS 55XX Internship 1 in Sociology and approval of the student’s academic adviser and/or graduate coordinator.
+Prerequisite(s): successful completion of SS 6690, SS 6691, SS 6698, SOC 6690 and approval of the student’s academic adviser and/ or graduate coordinator.